awfulwoman/vagrant-claude/README.md

 ## Limitations

+* Yes, this is quite wasteful.
+It spins up an entire VM.
+But see the original post in the resources to see why this might be the least bad idea.
 * If you have an Anthropic subscription this will require you to login the first time you use the VM.
 * This Vagrantfile is quite opinionated as to what gets copied over.
 Thankfully you can just edit it to match your needs.

+## Alternatives

+* Run Claude Code on your machine with YOLO mode turned on. (lol)
+* Use a dedicated VM on a server in your network.
+* Dedicate a physical machine to running Claude Code.
+Bit wasteful.
+* All the other alternatives mentioned in the original post.

 ## Resources